Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

 2. **AWS S3 Cloud Storage**
     - **Purpose**: Provide an online cloud data storage for image storage and is mandatory in order to use some external modules
     - **Reason**: MongoDB and SQL-like databases are not ideal for storing images.
 Alternatively, we will use AWS Rekognition as our model to detect uploaded images is appropriate, and it is required to use AWS S3
+3. **AWS Route 53**
+    - **Purpose**: Provide an domain to our EC2 instance
+    - **Reason**: In case to use SSL certification.
+We need to have a stable domain and record our aws public DNS.
+Otherwise, we cannot use https to access our routes.

 ### **4.5.
 Dependencies Diagram**